henlyai/henly-chatbot/RAILWAY_DEPLOYMENT.md

 ## 🎉 Success!

-Your LibreChat instance is now running on Railway and integrated with ScaleWize AI!
+Your LibreChat instance is now running on Railway and integrated with Henly AI!

 ---